 The other thing that the ellipse reminds you to do is check for reflections close to the listener; like the back wall, a producer's desk, an equipment rack near the back of the room.
 The reflections can occur at either the source or receive end and still arrive inside the critical time window.

 Once the potential problem surfaces have been identified, you can set about applying some appropriate acoustical treatment to kill off those reflections, or diffuse them (or move the coffee cups).
-For help with that, you can either hire us, or you can check out the Reference books section of our website and buy all sorts of acoustical reference books if you're the DIY type.
+For help with that, you can either hire us, or buy all sorts of acoustical reference books if you're the DIY type.

 Mc Squared System Design Group, Inc